ewansetin/Sentiment-analysis-machine-learning-model/README.md

 # Sentiment-analysis-machine-learning-model

 ## Overview
-This project explored sentiment analysis, which detects the emotional tone of text to better understand users.
-While widely researched, there is still room to assess how different machine-learning approaches perform.
+My project explored sentiment analysis, which detects the emotional tone of text to better understand users.
+While sentiment analysis is widely researched, I undertook this project to introduce myself to machine learning and to evaluate the performance of different approaches.

 I built a sentiment-analysis pipeline to compare supervised probabilistic and non-probabilistic classifiers, applying established methods and best practices.
 The goal was to evaluate model performance and highlight insights that could inform future AI-driven text analytics.